CVE-2024-43047

 CVE-2024-43047 is a high-severity Use After Free (CWE-416) vulnerability in Qualcomm Fastconnect 6700 Firmware.
 Its CVSS base score is 7.8 (High).

-Operationally, ranked in the top 15.8% of CVEs by exploit likelihood; CISA has added it to the Known Exploited Vulnerabilities catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Exploitation for Client Execution (T1203); ranked at the 49th percentile by exploit likelihood (below the median); CISA has added it to the Known Exploited Vulnerabilities catalog.

 CVE-2024-43047 is a use-after-free vulnerability (CWE-416) that produces memory corruption during maintenance of HLOS memory maps.
 The flaw resides in Qualcomm components responsible for managing these mappings and carries a CVSS 3.1 score of 7.8 with local attack vector, low complexity, and no user interaction required.